arifulislamhabib52/arifulislamhabib52/README.md

 - 📊 **Machine Learning:** Natural Language Processing
 - 🔥 **Problem Solving:** Codeforces, Leetcode

+## 📱 Apps I'm Developing
+🚀 **Deep Work** – A productivity-focused app for intense concentration.
+🚴 **Rickshaw Sharing and Caring** – A ride-sharing app designed for local rickshaw transportation.

 ## 📌 My Goal
 I aim to solve real-world problems through **technology and research**.
 In the future, I want to **pursue higher education and research** to expand my knowledge and contribute to innovation.